Getting started with MiRos¶

 Wrapping up¶

-Once you're done, save your codes, switch your MiRo off and hand it back to someone from the teaching team.
+Once you've finished, save your codes, turn off your MiRo, and return it to a member of the teaching team.